-Description The subjects comprise a two storey end terraced house.
-Accommodation The Accommodation comprises - Ground Floor- Entrance Hall, Living Room and Kitchen.
-First Floor - Landing, Bathroom and Two Bedrooms.
-Cross internal floor area (m2) 70 Gross internal floor area (m2) 72 Neighbourhood and location The property is situated within an established residential area, mostly made up of local authority housing.
+Description The subjects comprise a two storey mid-terraced house which was originally built for the local authority.
+Accommodation The Accommodation comprises - Ground floor - Entrance vestibule, hallway, kitchen, living room and rear vestibule.
+First floor - Landing, three bedrooms and bathroom.
+Gross internal floor area (m2) 90 Neighbourhood and location The property is situated in a residential area in the village of Lhanbryde.
 Surrounding properties are of similar age and character.
-Usual amenities and transport links are available within a reasonable distance Age 67 years.
-Weather It was dry and sunny at the time of the inspection.
+There are limited amenities located in the village however a wider range of facilities can be found in the town of Elgin, located approximately 5 miles distant.
+Age 51 years.
+Weather It was dry at the time of the inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneyhead is of stone construction, with clay pots and dressed in lead flashings, where visible from ground level.
+The chimneyhead is of rendered masonry construction, dressed in lead flashings, where visible from ground level.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched, timber framed and covered with concrete interlocking tiles.
-Access to the roof space is via a ceiling hatch located on the landing.
-Insulation has been laid between and over the joists.
+Access into the roof space is via a ceiling hatch located on the landing.
+Some insulation has been laid between the joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Rainwater discharge is via uPVC gutters and downpipes.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+M-1 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The front wall is of pointed sandstone construction.
-The side and rear walls appear to be of cavity blockwork construction, rendered externally.
-We have been advised the side and rear wall have recently been re-rendered.
-Subfloor ventilation was noted in the form of air vents to the front, side and rear elevation.
+The main external walls are of cavity brick/blockwork construction, rendered externally.
+To the first floor level, the walls are clad with hung tiles.
+Subfloor ventilation was noted in the form of air vents to the front and rear elevation.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 The windows and doors are of a double glazed upvc.
-External decorations Visually inspected.
-The front and rear window sills are painted.
-Conservatories / porches Not applicable.
-Communal areas Not applicable.
+There is a timber door which would have previously provided access into an integral store.
+The store has now been altered to comprise part of the living room and therefore the door is no longer in use. [ External decorations None.